Meet the Assessor

 • Does not establish property tax laws

-• Does not set rules by which property is appraised
+• Does not set the rules by which property is appraised